docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 Number

-The packet’s padding size in bytes, 0 if unknown.
+The packet's padding size in bytes, 0 if unknown.

 writeable